hashicorp/terraform-provider-aws/website/docs/r/ssm_document.html.markdown

 ## Import

-SSM Documents can be imported using the name, e.g.
+SSM Documents can be imported using the name, e.g.,

 ```
 $ terraform import aws_ssm_document.example example
 ```

 The `attachments_source` argument does not have an SSM API method for reading the attachment information detail after creation.
 If the argument is set in the Terraform configuration on an imported resource, Terraform will always show a difference.
-To workaround this behavior, either omit the argument from the Terraform configuration or use [`ignore_changes`](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html#ignore_changes) to hide the difference, e.g.
+To workaround this behavior, either omit the argument from the Terraform configuration or use [`ignore_changes`](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html#ignore_changes) to hide the difference, e.g.,

 ```terraform
 resource "aws_ssm_document" "test" {